0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Bottom line

 For premium UK home battery customers in 2026, Tesla Powerwall is the answer — it’s the only option with whole-home backup standard and Tesla Energy Plan SEG access.
 SolarEdge is the right answer for SolarEdge solar customers specifically.
-Solis + Pylontech is the value-conscious choice — solid LFP kit at meaningfully lower capital cost.
+Solis + Pylontech is the value-conscious choice.
+Sunsynk is the open-ecosystem modular choice.
+Duracell, Enphase and Fox ESS round out the entry-level and retrofit market.

-We install all three — happy to recommend the right one for your specific setup during the free survey.
+We install all seven — happy to recommend the right one for your specific setup during the free survey.

 Related: Smart Export Guarantee explained 2026 · Solar panel cost UK 2026 · Home battery storage service page